StephenB-24/DivideAndConquer-MostPopularSorted/README.md

-# Divide and Conquer - Most Popular Element of a Sorted List
+# Divide and Conquer - Find the Most Popular Element of a Sorted List
 A divide and conquer appraoch to finding the most popular element in a sorted list.

 Results are analyzed for correctness using brute-force.